Rock & Republic

 Rock & Republic was an American jeans brand founded by Michael Ball in 2002.
 Ball is a cyclist who gained design experience by creating his cycling team's uniforms.
 Rock & Republic's line of jeans and casual wear "VB Rocks" was designed by singer Victoria Beckham until 2008.

 Timelines

 From 2007 to 2009, the company sponsored a professional cycling team named Rock Racing.

 On April 1, 2010, Rock & Republic filed for Chapter 11 bankruptcy protection.
 By December 2010, the company had entered into negotiations with VF Corporation to sell the trademark and intellectual property.
-On April 28, 2011, VF Corporation announced it had signed a long-term licensing deal with Kohl's Corporation to carry a budget version of the Rock & Republic brand with jeans priced at $88 versus $200 plus.
+On April 28, 2011, VF Corporation announced it had signed a long-term licensing deal with Kohl's to carry a budget version of the Rock & Republic brand with jeans priced at $88 versus $200 plus.
 In 2019, VF Corporation spun-off its jeans business, including the Rock & Republic, Lee, and Wrangler brands, into a new business called Kontoor Brands.

+In 2026, as part of a strategic realignment, Kontoor Brands, Inc. divested the Rock & Republic brand and its associated business operations.
+The transaction was completed on March 3, 2026, and Kontoor subsequently disclosed the sale in its first‑quarter financial report issued in April 2026, confirming that the sale had been finalized.

+The Rock & Republic brand, along with all of its brand assets, was acquired by Montana West, Inc., a company in the apparel and bag industry, headquartered in Dallas, Texas, U.S..
+To facilitate the transition and oversee the brand's ongoing development, Montana West established a dedicated holding entity, Rock Republic Brand Holdings, to manage the integration and future growth of the acquired business.